-- A. Absence means not being present or not in attendance for a scheduled shift and/or missing 50% or more of a scheduled shift.
-Any absence may be chargeable under this policy for corrective action purposes. - B. Occurrence means the absence of "a scheduled shift" whatever the reason, subject to the following exceptions; - 1.
-Leaves of absence covered by the Family and Medical Leave Act, provided that (See FML Policy) Medical certification is provided within fifteen (15) calendar days of the first date of absence.
-FML leave may be denied and considered "chargeable" as an occurrence for disciplinary action when medical certification is not submitted in a timely manner. - 2.
-Leave granted as a reasonable accommodation under the Americans with Disabilities Act, as amended. - 3.
+- A. Absence means not present or not in attendance for a scheduled shift and/or missing 50% or more of a scheduled shift.
+Any absence may be chargeable under this policy for corrective action purposes. - B. Occurrence means the absence for "a scheduled shift" whatever the reason, subject to the following exceptions; - 1.
+Leaves of absence covered by Family and Medical Leave Act, provided that (See FML Policy) Medical certification is provided within fifteen (15) calendar days of the first date of absence.
+FML leave may be denied and considered "chargeable" as an occurrence for disciplinary action when medical certification is not submitted in a timely manner.

+- 2. Leave granted as a reasonable accommodation under the Americans with Disabilities Act, as amended. - 3.
 Employees who have been found to present an infection control or safety risk (as defined by Hospital Epidemiology and Infection Control) due to illness or injury and are instructed to leave the workplace, either by Occupational Health or by an Emergency Department physician. - C. Late: There is no grace period recognized by the Participating Organization's policy for lateness.
 Late means missing less than 50% of a shift from the beginning of the start time.
-For the purposes of this policy, two (2) incidents of lateness will be considered an occurrence. - D. No-call No-show means missing the entire shift without notice. - E. Missed Punched means not punching in or out for the scheduled shift.
-For the purposes of this policy, three (3) instances of not clocking in or out will be considered an occurrence. - F. Early departure means missing less than 50% of a shift prior to the end of the shift.
-For the purposes of this policy, two (2) incidents of early departure will be considered an occurrence.
-Management-approved early departure will not result in the employee receiving an occurrence. - G. Rolling Twelve (12) Month Period will be considered by beginning with the most recent occurrence and counting twelve (12) consecutive months backward.
+For the purposes of this policy, two (2) incidents of lateness within a 30-day period will be considered an occurrence. - D. No-call No-show means missing the entire shift without notice. - E. Missed Punched means not punching in or out for the scheduled shift.
+For the purposes of this policy, three (3) instances of not clocking in or out within a one (1) month or 30-day period will be considered an occurrence. - F. Early departure means missing less than 50% of a shift prior to the end of the shift.
+For the purposes of this policy, two (2) incidents of early departure within a one (1) month or 30-day period will be considered an occurrence.
+Management approved early departures will not result in the employee receiving an occurrence. - G. Rolling Twelve (12) Month Period will be considered by beginning with the most recent occurrence and counting twelve (12) consecutive months backwards.